 The semiconductor laser has the characteristics of high-speed modulation, power stability, narrow line width, small size, compact structure, and integrated drive circuit.
 Semiconductor lasers have excellent beam quality and modulation performance and are widely used in scientific research, industrial instrument development, and OEM system integration.
 In addition, pigtailed semiconductor lasers, external fiber coupling modules, and small semiconductor pumped solid state lasers are available.

-Semiconductor lasers provide scientific or integrated users with outstanding laser products for the most advanced laser systems.
+Semiconductor astronomy laser pointer provide scientific or integrated users with outstanding laser products for the most advanced laser systems.
 Semiconductor lasers have high efficiency of photoelectric conversion, and can be directly applied to laser processing and other fields through beam shaping.
 Fiber lasers have already become popular in domestic and foreign research due to their excellent beam quality.
 But is it possible for semiconductor lasers to directly obtain lasers with high beam quality in the future, thus "beating" fiber lasers?
 Can the characteristics of high conversion efficiency of semiconductor lasers become more attractive in the face of increasingly energy shortages?

 The characteristics of semiconductor lasers are as follows: The unique design of semiconductor lasers uses multiple high-power single-tube lasers in series instead of bar strips, eliminating the smile effect.
 Full inspection, each single-tube laser is fully tested and has a separate test report.
 Aging test, strict aging test.
 Strictly selected, each tube is individually selected.
 Series connection, series connection, damage to a single tube does not affect overall performance.
 Power supply design is convenient, using high voltage and low current power supply, easy to design, and low price.
 Passivation treatment, special passivation treatment process, greatly increasing the service life.
 Low power consumption, no power attenuation, high efficiency of photoelectric conversion of semiconductor lasers and low power consumption.
 Semiconductor lasers are easy to cool and do not require microchannel cooling.
 Fiber coupling for fiber-coupled output.